tutumcloud/api-docs/source/includes/service.md

 Not running | There are no containers to be deployed for this service.
 Possible actions in this state: `terminate`.

-### <a name="deployment-strategies"></a> Deployment strategies
+### Deployment strategies

-The way the containers of the service will be distributed among user's nodes.

 Strategy | Description
 -------- | -----------
-BALANCE | It will deploy containers to the node with the less amount of running containers (default).
+EMPTIEST_NODE | It will deploy containers to the node with the lower total amount of running containers (default).
+HIGH_AVAILABILITY | It will deploy containers to the node with the lower amount of running containers of the same service.
-EVERY NODE | It will deploy containers to nodes in a one-to-one relationship: one container in one node.
+EVERY_NODE | It will deploy one container on every node.
+The service won't be able to scale manually.
+New containers will be deployed to new nodes automatically.

-#### Example scenario
-Node cluster with two nodes deployed, N1 and N2.
-If we launch a service targeting that cluster:

-- With an `EVERY NODE` strategy, one container will be deployed to N1 and another one to N2, following the one-container-to-one-node relationship.
-Number of containers of the service = Number of nodes.
-- With a `BALANCE` strategy, you need to provide the number of containers of the service.
-For example, we want three containers in our service.
-The first container will be deployed randomly in N1 or N2 because both of them have the same number of containers, zero.
-Let's assume it is deployed in N1.
-Now the less populated node is N2, so the second container will be deployed in N2.
-Now they are even, so the third container will be deployed randomly again.

 ## List all services